wso2-attic/choreo-examples/b2b-apps/pet-care-app/README.md

 ## Step 1.9: Test the Services

-Let's test the Pet Management Service via Choreo's Open API Console by following the steps given below:
+Let's test the **Pet Management Service** via Choreo's Open API Console by following the steps given below:
-1. Click **Test** in the left pane, and be sure that you are in the OpenAPI Console view.
-If not, click OpenAPI Console in the left pane.
+1. Navigate to the **Test** section in the component and click **Console**.
+This will open up the Open API definition of the service.
 2. Expand the **POST** method of the `/pets` resource and click **Try it out**.
 3. Update the request body as below:
     ```